Thomas-JHR/Unmanned-Surface-Vessel-Studies/README.md

 # Unmanned-Surface-Vessel-Studies

+***This project is still under construction and update progress, and includes details explanation.
+Please check the repository regularly for some updates***

 A Master of Engineering Academic Project:

   - Guide you to understand surface vessel modelling, model-based and learning-based controllers design, and environmental distubances modelling